 Pay Basics

-This section covers the payroll terms most readers need first: what an employee earns, how payroll structures that pay, and how those earnings differ from the final amount received.
+This section covers the first compensation terms most readers need: how payroll stores pay, how ordinary earnings are built, and how those earnings differ from the final paycheck.

 • Gross Pay explains the full pre-deduction earnings total for the period.